 Must Read…Top tips for the property investor

-What everyone should know before investing in property.
-There are many pitfalls to avoid when investing in property and they can be minimized or avoided by understanding the key things which will make your investment journey successful.
+New to property investing?
+Read our top tips for the property investor, including what you should know before investing in property.
+There are many pitfalls to avoid when investing in property and they can be minimised or avoided by understanding the key things which will make your investment journey successful.

 Try to do as much research as you can on the area you plan to invest in.
 The most important thing for long term capital growth and strong rental demand is to be near services i.e; public transport, schools, shopping, recreation areas, hospitals etc. The more boxes you can tick the more demand there will be for your property.
 That ensures you’ll make the most of the rental yield and resale value.